telepresenceio/telepresence/docs/user-guide/features-and-functionality.md

     name: servicename
 ```

-You will also have a `Deployment` that actually runs your code, with labels that match the `Service` `selector`.
+You will also have a `Deployment` that runs your code, with labels that match the `Service` `selector`.
 Let's assume your existing deployment uses a database at `somewhere.someplace.cloud.example.com` port 5432, so you pass that information to the container as an environment variable:

 ```yaml